jweiland-net/maps2/Documentation/UserManual/Maps2Record/Index.rst

          Map
    :Description:
-         If you are connected with the internet and have configured the Api Keys correctly you should see a Google Map here with a Marker.
+         If you are connected with the internet and have configured the Api Keys correctly you should see Google Maps here with a Marker.
          With a click on the map or drag'n drop you can move the marker around the map.
          If you have moved the marker the fields latitude and longitude will be updated.
  - :Field: